Why Deadlines Matter in Procurement

 Time Zone Awareness

 EU tenders typically specify deadlines in the contracting authority's local time zone.
-A tender from Finland (EET, UTC+2) and one from Portugal (WET, UTC+0) submitted on the same day have different effective deadlines.
+A tender from Finland and one from Portugal, published on the same calendar day, may have different effective deadlines depending on the time of year.
 Always convert to your local time and add buffer.

 The 72-Hour Rule

 Aim to have your bid substantively complete 72 hours before the deadline.
 This buffer accounts for platform upload issues, last-minute document formatting problems, and the inevitable final review comments.
-Rushing a submission in the final hours is the leading cause of incomplete or error-prone bids.
+Rushing a submission in the final hours is a common cause of incomplete or error-prone bids.